Joint mortgage when one applicant is Self-Employed

 How can a Mortgage Broker from Choice Finance help me?

-Our team of expert Mortgage Advisers are ready and waiting to give tailored expert advice which is authorised and regulated by the Financial Conduct Authority.
 Some Self-Employed applicants benefit greatly from seeking a specialist lender and here at Choice Finance we know where to find lenders to fit your needs.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 Your home may be repossessed if you do not keep up repayments on a mortgage or other debt secured on it.